DrugowitschLab/ConnectomeInfluenceCalculator/README.md

 # ConnectomeInfluenceCalculator

-This code computes the influence scores of a neuron or a group of neurons (seed) on all downstream neurons in the connectome based on a linear dynamical model of neural signal propagation
+This code computes the influence scores of a neuron or a group of neurons (seed) on all downstream neurons in the connectome based on a linear dynamical model of neural signal propagation.

 ## Install